 Don’t get landlocked on Google Shopping – because your customers aren’t landlocked on Google.

-This is sound advice for 2020 as Ecommerce brands look to diversify their paid media spend in a bid (quite literally) to get their products in front of consumers on their favourite platforms and shopping sites.
+As an Ecommerce brand, you should be on the look-out for ways to diversify paid media spend in a bid (quite literally) to get your products in front of consumers on their favourite platforms and shopping sites.

 If you’ve done your homework you’ll probably already know that this year, online advertising in the UK is predicted to account for 62% of total ad spend, according to the Advertising Association’s Advertising Pays 7: UK Advertising’s Digital Revolution report.
 And PPC ads is where the smart money is going to.